Covivio Newsletter

 Covivio is part of this dynamic and is rehabilitating these forgotten areas to turn them into mixed and attractive neighbourhoods.
 In Milan, the redevelopment of Scalo di Porta Romana is a perfect example of this commitment: this large-scale project, which will host the Milan-Cortina 2026 Olympic Village, will reconnect two historically separate districts, while creating a vibrant urban ecosystem, integrating housing, offices, shops, green spaces and modern infrastructure.

 But beyond rehabilitation, how can urban regeneration be achieved in an intelligent and sustainable way?
-We take a look at Covivio’s approach and its emblematic projects.
+Let’s take a closer look.

 By reinvesting in industrial sites that are no longer in use, Covivio is helping to :